Record rains, flooding prompt evacuations in Australia

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SYDNEY: Record rains and widespread flooding prompted evacuations along Australia´s east coast Saturday and threatened the most serious overflow of Sydney´s main reservoir in 30 years, officials said.
+SYDNEY: Record rains and widespread flooding prompted evacuations along Australia’s east coast on Saturday and threatened the most serious overflow of Sydney’s main reservoir in 30 years, officials said.

 Authorities warned of potentially "life-threatening" flash floods as the torrential rains pummeled a vast coastal region already soaked by an unusually wet summer.

+Towns in the area have already seen record rainfall of more than 400 millimetres since Friday morning, the bureau said.

+It warned the heavy rains were forecast to move down the coast over the weekend, "potentially leading to life-threatening flash flooding" in some areas.

-The flood and extreme weather warnings stretched from Port Macquarie to areas 500 kilometres south of Sydney, where residents were urged to stay indoors due to the flash flooding risk.
+The flood and extreme weather warnings stretched from Port Macquarie to areas 500-km south of Sydney, where residents were urged to stay indoors due to the flash flooding risk.

 The Warragamba Dam, which provides much of the drinking water for Sydney, began spilling over Saturday afternoon in what experts expected to be the first significant overflow of the reservoir since 1990 although there have been smaller breaches more recently.